eclipseisoffline/customname/README.md

 - `blacklisted_names` is a list of regexes that are blacklisted.
 When a prefix, suffix or nickname matches one of these regexes, they won't be able to be used.
 - `max_name_length` controls how long a player prefix/nickname/suffix can be, which can be 32 at most.
 - `operators_bypass_restrictions` can be used to disable name restrictions for operators.
 When this is enabled, operators and people with the permission `customname.bypass_restrictions` can use spaces in nicknames, bypass the max length restriction, and more.
+- `display_above_player` controls whether the player's custom name should display above their head in game.
+This is currently not compatible with hiding name tags using teams.